andycranston/tftptester/README.md

 ### rrq

 Build a Read ReQuest (RRQ) packet (but do not send it).
-Requires a minumim of two arguments.
+Requires a minimum of two arguments.
 The first is the name of the file to be read.
 The second is either `netascii` to request an ASCII file transfer or `octet` to request a binary file transfer.